 Travel and recreate with minimum impact.
-Respect the environment and the rights of

 Educate yourself.
-Plan and prepare before you Allow for future use of the outdoors by leaving it better than you found it.
+Plan and prepare before you go.
+Allow for future use of the outdoors by leaving it better than you found it.
 Discover the rewards of responsible recreation.

-For more information on Tread Lightly!, go to www.treadlightly.org
+For more information on Tread Lightly!, go to www.treadlightly.org or call 1-800-966-9900.